 Ideas for spending quality time with your child:

-- Get down on the floor and play with them.
-(I know, this isn’t always fun for you!
-But kids LOVE it.)
+- Turn yout home into a play area, and get down on the floor and play with them.
+(I know, this isn’t always fun for you, but kids LOVE it.)

 - Go outside and PLAY with them.